 ‘Tis a pleasure to meet you, I am Bulletproof.
 In both pen name and symbol, my goal in life is to be impossible to shoot down.
 I dare those who wish to try, to pull the trigger and see what happens.
 But I assure you, failure is the only thing to follow.

-I am twenty and graduated college with an English degree and Honors in ’16.
+I am twenty-one and graduated college with an English degree and Honors in ’16.
 Prior to that, I attended college through an early college program after testing out of high school, and graduated as Valedictorian in ’15.
 Being a writer to my core, I have penned far over a million words in the last year and wish to seek publication soon.
 My heart strings are those of a violin, my paint brush is one with the stars, my life is dedicated to love, and my greatest belief is placed in Happily Ever After.

 My wish in coming here is to help show that no matter how the universe has penned your story, you are in charge and can turn tragedy into triumph.
 A clinical Schizophrenic, I’m still grappling with my disorder.
 I fell to it very recently, and for other medical reasons, cannot be medicated.
 Join me on this psychosis riddled journey of being cursed with the illusion of high functionality.

 A proud Slytherin and member of The Church of Satan, those like me are often portrayed as the villain.
 Though, I’m here to show you just how relatable an Anti-Hero can be.
 Unprovoked judgment isn’t in my vocabulary, love is my forte, and I will always be an ally.
 So please, don’t be afraid to reach out to me. ❤

 I find it fitting for me because throughout all my struggles I’ve wanted someone to be hero and save me, only to realise that it’s up to me to lift up the sword and be my own hero.